Easy Homemade Breadcrumbs

 • TOTAL

-Bread crumbs are easy to make at home and can be spiced up any way you like.
-This is how we make bread crumbs from scratch to use in our favorite dishes like meatballs, meatloaf, breaded chicken and so much more!
-Keep in mind that you can control how fine or coarse the crumbs are.
-When making them for meatballs, we like them a bit finer.
-If we are making bread crumbs to be used as a crunchy topping, we keep them more rustic and coarse.
+Breadcrumbs are easy to make at home and can be spiced up any way you like.
+Remember that you can control how fine or coarse the crumbs are.
+When making them for meatballs, we want them a bit finer.
+If we make breadcrumbs for a crunchy topping, we keep them more rustic and coarse.
+For Italian breadcrumbs, use Italian seasoning when toasting the breadcrumbs.

 Makes 1 cup